 Getting started with your DIY Fire Pit

-- Secure the ends of your tin/metal together using a little bit of tape, clamps, clothes pins, extra pair of hands, whatever you have to hold it together while you add the screws, forming a circle and overlap the ends about 2″
+- Secure the ends of your tin/metal together using a little bit of tape, clamps, clothespins, extra pair of hands, whatever you have to hold it together while you add the screws, forming a circle and overlap the ends about 2″

 - Install a screw at each end seam, one in the middle and then the last two in-between.
 You now have your fire pit ring!

-- Place your fire ring on the desired location and take your spray paint or chalk powder and outline the outside of ring.
+- Place your fire ring on the desired location and take your spray paint or chalk powder and outline the outside of the ring.

 - Remove the ring and dig your hole depth to match the width of your tin.
 Ours is 18″ wide so I dug the hole 18″ deep.
 You also want to dig your hole a little wider than your outline.

-- Once your hole is dug and ground is somewhat level (hubby would use a line level here, I jumped up and down on the dirt until it felt balanced)
+- Once your hole is dug and the ground is somewhat level (hubby would use a line level here, I jumped up and down on the dirt until it felt balanced)

 - Place your fire ring on the hole and adjust the dirt accordingly (remove more where needed).